pgmac/pgmac.github.io/_posts/2023-09-24-the-sleepy-prince.markdown

 ---

 Once upon a time there was a sleepy prince.<br />
-But no matter how hard he tried he just couldn't get comfortable enough to fall asleep.<br />
+No matter how hard he tried he just couldn't get comfortable enough to fall asleep.<br />
 He wiggled and jiggled.<br />
 He jiggled and wiggled.<br />
-But just couldn't get comfortable.
+But just couldn't get to sleep.

 So they called for the royal waiters.<br />
 They fetched him snacks and warm milk to help him sleep.<br />